 - 1. Create the .MSI package file. - 2.
-Use the MSS Package Manager to upload the file. - 3.
-Use the MSS Access Mapper to associate the file with specific users or user groups.
+Use MSS Package Manager to upload the file. - 3.
+Use MSS Assign Access to associate the file with specific users or user groups.

-When a user next starts Rumba, the package file is automatically downloaded to their local machine.
+When a user next starts Rumba+, the package file is automatically downloaded to their local machine.

-Rumba file locations
+Rumba+ file locations